ckswilliams/modOpenREM/docs/startservices.rst

 ======================

 * Follow the link presented on the front page to get to the user and group administration.
 After the first users are configured, this link will no longer be presented and instead you can go to ``Config -> Manage users``.
+You will need the superuser username and password you created just after creating the database.
 The groups are
     + ``viewgroup`` can browse the data only
     + ``importsizegroup`` can use the csv import facility to add patient height and weight information
     + ``importqrgroup`` can use the DICOM query-retrieve facility to pull in studies, as long as they are pre-configured